bhavishya-ai-crypto/car_price_pridiction/README.md

-# car_price_pridiction
+# car_price_pridiction model and lung cancer pridiction model
-it is a machine learning model of car price pridiction
+it is a machine learning model of car price pridiction and also i make a machine learning model of lung cancer pridiction